Clinical trials are scientific research studies used to discover new or better cancer treatments and care.

 - That adding a CDK inhibitor, such as ribociclib and palbociclb, to hormone therapy can slow down the progression of hormone positive, HER2-negative metastatic breast cancer.

-- That extending aromatase inhibitor treatment from five to ten years can provide further protection against a breast cancer recurrence for women with hormone positive early breast cancer.
+- That extending aromatase inhibitor treatment for more than five years can provide further protection against a breast cancer recurrence for women with hormone positive early breast cancer.

 - That hypofractionated radiotherapy (i.e. a shorter, more intense course of radiotherapy) may be as effective as conventional radiotherapy for some women aged 50 and over who have cancer at an early stage and who have had breast conserving surgery with clear surgical margins.